 Ken Zimmerman, JD

-Ken Zimmerman, a noted policy maker, civil rights attorney, and philanthropist, is the co-founder of S2i, a mental health strategic initiative housed at the Jed Foundation, and Jared’s Fund, a fellowship program for young people seeking end the stigma around mental illness created in memory of his son Jared.
+Ken Zimmerman (he/him/his), a noted policy maker, civil rights attorney, and philanthropist, is the co-founder of S2i, a mental health strategic initiative housed at the Jed Foundation, and Jared’s Fund, a fellowship program for young people seeking end the stigma around mental illness created in memory of his son Jared.
 S2i is designed to strengthen promising collaboratives that contribute to the transformation of the mental health system and build on Ken’s experience as a leader in government, philanthropy, and the non-profit sector.

 Ken has a lengthy career in using different approaches to change systems to promote equity and inclusion.
 He is currently a Distinguished Fellow with NYU’s Furman Center, a joint project of NYU’s Law School and Wagner School of Public Service, where he is teaching and examining new forms of social advocacy and policy development in the urban environment.
 For the prior six years, Ken directed the Open Society Foundations’ U.S. Programs and served as a co-director of the Open Society Policy Center, the foundations’ advocacy arm, where he was responsible for over $100m a year in grant-making.
 In the course of his work at OSF, he built the foundation’s core commitments related to democratic practice, criminal justice reform, full civic participation for immigrants and communities of color, and equitable economic growth.